wp-plugins/scroll-triggered-boxes/readme.txt

 - .. submitting a contact form
 - .. or something entirely different, you decide!

-You can really use anything as the box its content: from social media sharing options to sign-up or contact forms.
+Really anything is possible, from social media sharing options to sign-up or contact forms.
 The plugin is designed to work with *any* other plugin that uses shortcodes.

 **Plugin Features**

-- Create an unlimited amount of boxes
+- Create multiple scroll triggered boxes
-- Control where and when a box should show-up
-- Designing your boxes is simple yet effective.
+- Choose when a box should display: at a certain percentage of the page height or after scrolling past a certain element (like the comments section).
+- Control on which pages each box should show up to create extremely relevant boxes (uses conditonal tags)
+- Choose between a fading or sliding animation
-- Use anything as the box content.
-Text, images, forms, shortcodes, you decide!
+- Use anything as the box content: text, images, forms, shortcodes, etc. You decide!
-- Set the number of days for which a box should stay hidden for users who closed it
+- Set the number of days a box should not be shown if a visitor closes it
-- Set the animation to use when a box is triggered
+- Open a box right after loading a page or have it open when clicking a link or button

+Have a look at the [frequently asked questions](http://wordpress.org/plugins/scroll-triggered-boxes/faq/) as well, this plugin is really flexible.

 **Demo**